 - You will not start receiving your Annuity Plan benefits automatically just because you have met the eligibility requirements and retired.
-You must apply for your benefits. - When you contact the Fund Office for an application, you'll be sent information about types of payment options and the documentation that you'll need to complete the application process. - If you apply for an Annuity Plan benefit and your application (claim) is denied, you may appeal the Board's decision.
-Refer to the next chapter for details. - You should submit your application form at least 30 days but not more than 90 days before the first month you are eligible to receive your Annuity Plan benefit.
+You must apply for your benefits. - When you contact the Fund Office for an application, you will be sent information about types of payment options and the documentation that you will need to complete the application process. - If you apply for an Annuity Plan benefit and your application (claim) is denied, you may appeal the Board's decision.
+Refer to the next chapter for details. - You should submit your application form no later than the 15th of the month prior to the month in which you want your benefits to begin.
+In no event should you submit your application more than 90 days before the first month you are eligible to receive your Annuity Plan benefit.

-How to Apply for Your Benefit
+How to Apply For Your Benefit

-The first step in applying for your Annuity Plan benefit is to request an application from the Fund Office or go online to www.MLBF.org to print one out.
-The application form will come with instructions and information about the type of documentation you'll need to receive your benefit.
+The first step in applying for your Annuity Plan benefit is to request an application from the Fund Office or go online at www.MLBF.org to download a copy you can print.
+The application form will come with instructions and information about the type of documentation you will need to receive your benefit.